-Currently there are no measures in MIPS which address the appropriate screening and follow-up for patients with posterior vitreous detachment (PVD) and at risk of retinal tears.
-There are two related outcome measures for adults who have undergone rhegmatogenous retinal detachment surgery - Adult Primary Rhegmatogenous Retinal Detachment Surgery: No Return to the Operating Room Within 90 Days of Surgery (CMIT 02537-C-MIPS) and Adult Primary Rhegmatogenous Retinal Detachment Surgery: Visual Acuity Improvement Within 90 Days of Surgery (CMIT 02381-C-MIPS).
+Currently there are no measures in MIPS which address the appropriate screening and follow-up for patients with PVD and at risk of retinal tears.
+There are two related outcome measures for adults who have undergone rhegmatogenous retinal detachment surgery-Adult Primary Rhegmatogenous Retinal Detachment Surgery: No Return to the Operating Room Within 90 Days of Surgery (CMIT 02537-C-MIPS) and Adult Primary Rhegmatogenous Retinal Detachment Surgery: Visual Acuity Improvement Within 90 Days of Surgery (CMIT 02381-C-MIPS).
 The developer also submitted MUC2022-116 during the 2022-2023 pre-rulemaking cycle which assesses the percentage of patients with a diagnosis of acute PVD and acute vitreous hemorrhage in either eye who were appropriately evaluated during the initial eye exam and re-evaluated no later than 2 weeks.

-There are 15 measures applicable to ophthalmologists in the 2022 MIPS measure set.
+There are 15 measures applicable to ophthalmologists in the 2022 MIPS measure set, indicating that there may already be enough measures for that speciality in MIPS.
 However, this measure may be important for retina specialists.